 Cloud providers give users a central dashboard where cybersecurity infrastructure can be provisioned and deployed.
 Users can establish and manage anything from identity access controls, antivirus and anti-malware applications, storage encryption, monitoring, and email security.
 Organizations can deploy cybersecurity tools within minutes and configure each tool for the network environment’s unique requirements.
 Since providers only charge for resources used, costs are much lower than building internal cybersecurity tools in-house.

-Organizations should test every service by creating a testing and staging environment via the cloud provider’s resources.
+Organizations should test cybersecurity as a service by creating a testing and staging environment via the cloud provider’s resources.
 Users can deploy cybersecurity defenses to these testing environments to ensure that the infrastructure integrates seamlessly with the production environment.
 Tools in the cloud work the same way as they would internally, except they run in the cloud.

 Any resource provisioned in the cloud can be retired at any time from the central dashboard.
 The provider will ensure that the latest updates are available, but the organization is responsible for ensuring that cybersecurity resources are correctly configured and follow regulatory standards.
 This step usually requires expert audit and disaster recovery exercises, emulating a real-world attack.
 Auditing ensures that should an attack target the organization, resources in place to protect and monitor data are configured and run properly.